Drug Free Workplace

 21 may be held civilly liable for any damages subsequently caused by that person.

 Available to employees and their families on a confidential basis 24 hours a day, 365 days a year which helps address a variety of concerns (parenting, education, aging, financial, legal, addiction and recovery).
 No identifying information is shared with the employer.
-Provided through Hartford Insurance.
-Call 1 (800) 964-3577.
+Provided through Lincoln Financial Group.
+Call 1 (855) 327-4463.

 Employees may seek help in obtaining referral sources and literature by calling (651) 523-2204.